-Commenting on the performance of the SOC players, Research Analyst, Shobhit Srivastava, said: “Qualcomm led the smartphone SoC market strengthening its position further capturing 42% of the total SoC revenues in Q3 2017.
+Commenting on the performance of the SOC players, Research Analyst, Shobhit Srivastava, said: “Qualcomm led the smartphone SoC market strengthening its position further capturing 42% of the total SoC revenues in the third quarter of 2017.
 The San Diego based technology company saw rising adoption for its mid to high range SoCs by the fast-growing Chinese brands, boosting its SOC shipments 15% compared to last year.
 Apple took the second spot capturing 20% value share banking on steady performance for its iPhone portfolio followed by MediaTek, Samsung and HiSilicon (Huawei)”

 Mr Srivastava, further added: “The vertically integrated players like Samsung, Apple and Huawei have been increasingly employing their own SOCs within their portfolio over the last few years.
 As a result, the combined share of the SoCs of these big three have rose from 20% level in 2015 to around 30% level in terms of volumes.
 This has somewhat hurt hare of some of the horizontal players such as MediaTek mainly and likes of Marvell, Broadcom and others which were forced to exit this space.”